Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Pointwise Prediction Differences Between Trajectories

 \section{Pointwise Prediction Differences Between Trajectories}

-The results of Section~\ref{sec:snaploss} offer empirical substantiation for the golden path hypothesis, but they are restricted to claims about the \emph{loss curve}.
-In this section, we investigate a stronger version of this hypothesis: the golden path in \textbf{Function Space.} Specifically, our goal is to verify whether trajectories using different learning rates and batch sizes are functionally similar.
+Section~\ref{sec:snaploss} offered empirical substantiation for the golden path hypothesis, but was restricted to claims about the \emph{loss curve}.
+Now we investigate a stronger version of this hypothesis: the golden path in \textbf{Function Space.} Specifically, our goal is to verify whether trajectories using different SGD noise are functionally similar.
 Due to differing noise levels between the trajectories, we cannot directly compare their functional similarity; instead, we show that lowering the SGD noise causes models to ``snap'' to the golden path in a functional sense, i.e. when measuring the \emph{pointwise} distance.

-To be precise, we investigate the functional distance between models by measuring the average total variation (TV) distance\footnote{The TV distance is defined as the half of $\ell_1$ distance for probability measures.} of their softmax probabilities on the test dataset.
+To be precise, we investigate the functional distance between models by measuring the average total variation (TV) distance\footnote{The TV distance is defined as half of the $\ell_1$ distance for probability measures: $TV(p, q) = \frac{1}{2} \sum_i |p_i - q_i|$.} of their softmax probabilities on the test dataset.
 Figure~\ref{fig:cartoon-distance} gives a schematic illustration of our experimental setting.
 In this model, we have a low noise SGD run to serve as the ``ground truth'' for the golden path.
 The blue curve in Figure~\ref{fig:cartoon-distance} serves as a baseline for the functional distance (TV) to this ``golden path'' as it represents another low noise run trained from a different initialization.
 This is a strong baseline since different initialization seeds are often treated as a nuisance parameter in deep learning.
 We compare it to the TV distance of the high noise path depicted by the red curve.

 As illustrated in Figure~\ref{fig:cartoon-distance}, under the ``fork in the road'' hypothesis, we expect that high noise and low noise trajectories will explore different regions of the search space.
 Thus, even if dropping the noise improves loss, the baseline (distance between independent runs of low SGD noise) will still be significantly lower than the distance between the `dropped-noise model' and the low-noise model.